ronilaukkarinen/SickRage-Classic-gui/README.md

     cp -Rv ~/SickRage-Classic-gui/gui ~/SickRage/

 After replacing the files and restarting you can activate the theme by editing config `theme_name = classic` or going to **Settings > General > UI Theme Settings** and selecting Classic there.

-## More?

-My own superior SickBeard theme is in development soon enough.

-This is just a start.